 Course Credit: Offered for zero credit, graded satisfactory/unsatisfactory

 Cost: This course is underwritten by The Graduate School as an opportunity for professional development.
 Accepted Northwestern students will attend free of charge.

-Format: Classes run for 10 weeks.
+Format: Classes run one evening per week for 10 weeks.
 Most weeks will include a core writing assignment/exercise, assigned readings and a guest speaker from a related profession.
 Students will need to bring a laptop to complete in-class writing exercises.

 Location: All classes take place on the Evanston campus.

 This course is designed for full-time, PhD-track STEM+ graduate students at Northwestern.
 At this time, we are not considering applications from postdoctoral fellows or Master's degree students or PhD candidates from other institutions.

 Relevant fields of study include Anthropology, Chemistry, Communication Sciences & Disorders, Computer Science, Engineering, Life Sciences, Math, Physics, and Psychology.